Lindsay89/beautiful-react-ui/README.md

 ## 💡 Why?

-In the last few year we've adopted and used a good number of ui-libraries, even though these libraries generally provide a strong ally in developing user interfaces, sometimes the struggle to customise their components' style or behaviour may be quite an effort, especially when customising few line of CSS costs the introduction of new technologies, languages or compilers. <br />
-Not to mention the struggle with the hell, or the tendency of some libraries to export stateful components or the matter of sizes and spaces completely spoiled between components by the customisations.<br />
-How to reduce the customising fatigue then? <br />
-Given the over-explored sea of the ui-libraries, was the idea of building another one a solution already?<br />
-Probably not, but thinking of a concrete, driven-by-props API for customising the components' behaviour whilst sticking to the old good CSS for customising their style was, in my humble opinion, quite close to an answer.<br />
-That's why we created `beautiful-ui`, having in mind the intent to provide a lightweight yet easy-to-customise controlled components library.
+In the last few year we've have had a chance to test a good number of UI libraries, each with its own strengths and weaknesses, but none that matched our expectations in terms of ease of customization.

+In fact, our attempt at customizing the style and behavior of the libraries we've tested would generally result in one or more of the following:
+- an inordinate growth in the number of dependencies of our projects, often in the form of language transpilers / compilers causing our build process to grow in complexity beyond reason;
+- a struggle with components carelessly implemented as stateful components where a stateless approach would have resulted in a much better, more performant, more reusable product.

+As a result, we've decided to develop a library putting ease of customization as our top priority, focusing on a solid, props-driven API and pure CSS.

 ### 🎓 Principles

-- **Driven by grace**: instead of customising the padding/margin/color/whatever of a single component, customise the value of padding/margin/color/whatever trough a [configuration file](./docs/configuring.md), the library will then generate a tailored style keeping grace between components.
+- **Driven by grace**: instead of customising the padding/margin/color/whatever of a single component, customise the value of padding/margin/color/whatever trough a [configuration file](./docs/customising.md), the library will then generate a tailored style keeping grace between components.
 - **Render behaviour**: the majority of the exported components accept a `renderer` prop to possibly customise their behaviour